chayasin/chayasin/README.md

 - I can make music using Garageband/Bandlab
 - I can do graphic design stuff using Photoshop/Illstrator - very well.
 - I read books and watch movies a lot!
-- Skilled in platformer games
+- Skilled in platformer games (Mario type games)

 Ps.
 I love milk coffee